The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Implications of Expansion History Measurements

 As shown above, the BAO data in combination with information on the baryon density from the early Universe can be used to extrapolate late universe expansion history to constrain the Hubble constant.
 The BAO data can also be used to constrain the sound horizon at the drag epoch when combined with local $H_0$ measurements \citep[e.g.,][]{Cuesta:2014asa}.

 Figure~\ref{fig:H0_rd} shows the 2D-contours of $H_0$ and $r_d$ for BAO data in combination with different datasets under the assumption of a \LCDM\ model.
 The BAO data alone are completely degenerate in the $H_0$--$r_d$ plane, however this degeneracy can be broken by either local $H_0$ measurements, by BBN, or by CMB data.
 The local $H_0$ measurements are clearly in tension with early Universe measurements of the sound horizon.
-BAO and BBN data prefer a value $r_d=149.3\pm2.8$ Mpc, in good agreement with the value $r_d=147.06\pm0.29$ Mpc preferred by the CMB temperature and polarization data alone.
-These estimates are much larger than the BAO and distance ladder constraint of $r_d=135.9\pm3.2$ Mpc.
-These constraints on $r_d$ can also be translated into limits on the baryon density, yielding $\omega_b=0.0310\pm0.0024$ for BAO and distance ladder data.
+BAO and BBN data prefer a value $r_d=149.3\pm2.7$ Mpc, in good agreement with the value $r_d=147.06\pm0.29$ Mpc preferred by the CMB temperature and polarization data alone.
+These estimates are much larger than the BAO and distance ladder constraint of $r_d=135.8\pm3.2$ Mpc.
+These constraints on $r_d$ can also be translated into limits on the baryon density, yielding $\omega_b=0.0310\pm0.0023$ for BAO and distance ladder data.
 In comparison, the CMB best fit of $\omega_b=0.02236\pm0.00015$ or the BBN best-fit of $\omega_b = 0.02235 \pm 0.00037$ are much lower.

-Finally, dropping the assumption of a \LCDM\ model and including SN in our analysis of the distance ladder, we find $r_d=135.1\pm3.1$ Mpc and $\omega_b=0.0377^{+0.0052}_{-0.0089}$ in a \owowaCDM\ model.
+Finally, dropping the assumption of a \LCDM\ model and including SN in our analysis of the distance ladder, we find $r_d=135.2\pm3.1$ Mpc and $\omega_b=0.0375^{+0.0054}_{-0.0085}$ in a \owowaCDM\ model.
 This extended distance ladder measurement shows that the discrepancy between low and high redshift measurements of the sound horizon is independent of the assumption of the cosmological model.
 However, we caution that we did not take the correlation between the SN data and the local $H_0$ measurement into account for our analysis.

-To summarize, the BAO data allow robust, consistent measurements of $H_0$ that are insensitive to the strict cosmological assumptions in CMB-only estimates and insensitive to the use of CMB anisotropies altogether if using the \LCDM\ model.
+To summarize, the BAO data allow robust, consistent measurements of $H_0$ that include freedom in expansion history beyond the strict \LCDM\ assumptions in CMB-only estimates.
+The BAO data allow robust, consistent measurements of $H_0$ that are insensitive to the use of CMB anisotropies altogether if using the \LCDM\ model.
 In all cases, the central values remain below $H_0=68 \, \kmsmpc$, and the uncertainties remain at $1 \, \kmsmpc$ or better.

 On the other hand, the Cepheid distance ladder or strong lensing time delays of quasars provide precise estimates of $H_0$ that favor larger values of $H_0$, or smaller values of $r_d$ if being used to calibrate the BAO scale.
 Combining their results as independent measurements produces an estimate of $H_0=73.7 \pm 1.1 \, \kmsmpc$.
 This central value differs from those presented in this work by more than four standard deviations whether we use a multiple parameter model for expansion or the BBN measurements of $\omega_b$.
 The consistency of the results highlights that the `$H_0$ tension' can not be restricted to systematic errors in \Planck, or to the strict assumptions of the \LCDM\ model.